 How to Get Rid of a Nasty Sewer Smell from Your Shower Drain

 You want to start your day with a refreshing shower, but, instead, as you start to run the water you’re greeted by a nasty sewer smell coming up from the drain.
 You want to get rid of that smell, but so far nothing you’ve poured down the drain has done the trick.
-We want to help you solve that problem.
+We here at Rowell’s Services want to help you solve that problem.
 By following these simple steps, you’ll be able to get rid of that nasty odor.

 First, before we get to those steps, is the water draining from your shower?
 Are you able to shower without the water backing up and slowly covering your feet?
 If you have standing water when you shower, you have a clog and that could also be the source of the nasty smell.
-Unclog the drain (check out out $499 whole home drain special) and, then, if you still have a sewer smell, take these steps to clean the drain.
+Unclog the drain (check out our $499 whole home drain cleaning Northfield special) and, then, if you still have a sewer smell, take these steps to clean the drain.

 The drain cover will unsnap or you may need to remove a couple screws—be careful not to lose the screws down the drain.
 Look down the drain.
 Is it discolored?
 Lined with gunk?
 Soap scum, hair and body oils can accumulate in this part of the drain and line the drain pipe… and cause the nasty smell.